GitHerDone17/kobes-portfolio/index.md

 # Welcome To My Portfolio

-Select a Resume template to view my tailored resume.
-Likewise, select a project for an overview of one of my projects.
+Select a Resume template to view a tailored resume.
+Likewise, select a project for an overview.

 <br> <br>
 **Resumes** <br>